ottogiron/ironman/docs/developing_templates.md

 #### .ironman.yaml properties

-* id(mandatory): unique identifier of the generator
+* id: Unique identifier for the generator.
+If not set, it will be infered from the directory name.
 * name(mandatory): A human readable name for the generator
 * description(mandatory):A description for the generator
 * type: The generator type (file | directory)